The unique 3 sided brush head of the Triple Bristle electric toothbrush is very effective and offers an invigorating clean.

 - Fading indicator bristles on the brush head

 - Sonic cleaning action – up to 31,000 strokes per minute

 - Can clean the teeth in as little as 40 seconds

 - Automatic power off

-- Larger head can be awkward with smaller mouths
+- The larger head can be awkward with smaller mouths

 - No pressure sensor built-in

 Built-into the Triple Bristle toothbrush is a rechargeable battery.

 Their website, packaging or documentation makes no reference to the type of battery, but I do believe it is a Nickel Metal Hydride (NiMH) as opposed to the newer, and often more desired Lithium-Ion.

 I am not going to discuss the pros and cons of these battery types here, the most important thing is that it is functional.